π²πΌ Malawi

 Issued by πΊπΈ

-Country Summary: Violent crime such as theft, burglary, armed robbery, and assault is common.
-The capabilities of the Malawi Police Service are growing but its resources and abilities to deter and investigate crimes, assist victims, and apprehend criminals are limited.
+Violent crime such as theft, burglary, armed robbery, and assault is common.
+The capabilities of the Malawi Police Service are growing, but its resources and ability to deter and investigate crimes are limited.
+They also struggle to assist victims and apprehend criminals.

-Demonstrations may occur and increase in frequency due to political issues and events such as elections.
-Tear gas is frequently deployed at demonstrations and roads may be blocked.
+Demonstrations may occur more often because of political issues and events like elections.
+Tear gas is often used at these protests, and roads might be blocked.

 If you decide to travel to Malawi: